espoirMur/my-blog-gastby/source/_posts/2021-02-26-how-to-use-the-aws-python-cdk-to-create-an-infrastructure-on-ecs.md

 We can either create a vpc or use an existing vpc.
-To create a vpc use can add the following code the ` __init__ `{:.language-clojure .highlihgt} method.
+To create a vpc use can add the following code the ` __init__ `{:.language-clojure .highlight} method.